 Words by: Family Farm Team

 No party, potluck, or picnic is complete without a platter of deviled eggs.
-Stay true to the crowd-pleasing finger food while impressing and delighting your friends and family by going a step further than mayonnaise and mustard.
+Stay true to the crowd-pleasing finger food and impress your friends and family by going a step further than mayonnaise and mustard.
 Whether you opt for a stunning display of beet-stained egg halves or whip up a creamy avocado and yolk filling, each of these updates on a classic will have guests begging for your deviled egg recipe.

 If there's one thing traditional deviled eggs are missing, it's texture.
 The contrast of crunchy pecans candied in brown sugar and the smooth-as-silk sweet potato and mascarpone egg yolk filling makes these deviled eggs the epitome of balance.